chanzuckerberg/single-cell/rfcs/0002-upload-from-dropbox/text.md

 These are the fields that will be in the upload job placed in the queue:

 - **link** - the link to file to download.
-Use to retrieve the file from DropBox.
+Use to retrieve the file from Dropbox.
 - **collection_id** - identifies the collection.
 Used to determine the storage location.
 - **dataset_id** - identifies the dataset.
 Used to determine the storage location.
 - **file_name** - the name of the file being downloaded.